 - The time of day

 - Flavor of coffee

 This feedback is tracked in a mobile diary.

 Mobile Diary Example #3

-Everyone (or virtually everyone) has a mobile device on them or near them at all times, so the market research industry is beginning to take advantage of such penetration in the market.
+Everyone (or virtually everyone) has a mobile device on them or near them at all times.
+As a result, the market research industry began to take advantage of such penetration in the market.

-Drive Research is a market research company in Syracuse, NY serving customers in our backyard and across the country.
-We offer custom research services in several different industries, markets, and areas of focus.
+Our full-service market research company serves businesses across the country to deliver custom research services in several different industries, markets, and areas of focus.